argoproj/argo-rollouts/docs/features/specification.md

           rootService: root-svc # optional
           trafficSplitName: rollout-example-traffic-split # optional

-      # Add a delay before scaling down the canary pods when update
+      # Add a delay in second before scaling down the canary pods when update
-      # is aborted for canary strategy using replicas of setCanaryScale.
+      # is aborted for canary strategy with traffic routing (not applicable for basic canary).
-      # Default is 0, meaning canary pods are not scaled down.
+      # 0 means canary pods are not scaled down.
+Default is 30 seconds.
-      AbortScaleDownDelaySeconds: 30
+      abortScaleDownDelaySeconds: 30

 status:
   pauseConditions: